-How to get there: The mural is located nearby Praça Guilherme Gomes Fernandes, close to Livraria Lello and the Rectory of the University of Porto.
-The nearest stations are São Bento and Trindade.
-The mural is a fifteen-minute walk from these.
+How to get there: the nearest subway stations are São Bento and Trindade.
+The mural is a 15 minutes walk from these.

 This concert hall was projected by Rem Koolhaas, a Dutch architect, and was inaugurated in 2005.
 Casa da Música, due to its peculiar geometric form, looks very similar to a raindrop falling into the ocean.

-How to get there: The closest underground station, also named Casa da Música, is only a five-minute walk from the building.
+How to get there: the closest subway station, Casa da Música, is only a 5 minutes walk from the building.

 Serralves Contemporary Art Museum

 Rua Dom João de Castro, 210 | Porto

 No guide of Porto for design lovers would be complete without mentioning the Serralves Contemporary Art Museum.

 Projected by Álvaro Siza Vieira and inaugurated in 1999, Serralves Museum is considered one of the most important museums of contemporary art in Portugal.
 There you will find several collections of contemporary art as well as music and dance performances.

 Some of the renowned visual artists featured in the museum are Paula Rego, Francisco Tropa, José Pedro Croft, among others.

 The ticket to visit the museum costs 12€.
 Children under twelve do not pay the entrance fee.